Kehrlann/spring-boot-testing/NOTES.md

 - Change the tests and make them slightly different (profile, properties, MockBean)
     - terribly slow with the cache misses

+### Take a break with tools

+- AssertJ
+- AssertJ with mockMvc
+- Custom assertions

 ### Slices!

 - WebMvc slice